spress/spress-theme-spresso/README.md

 ## Spresso theme

+Spresso is a simple theme for [Spress](https://github.com/yosymfony/Spress) based on Bootstrap 3.
+The content is organized in one central column.
-Spresso is the basic theme for [Spress](https://github.com/yosymfony/Spress).
+Spresso is the basic theme for Spress.

 See a [demo](http://yosymfony.github.io/Spress-example/).